 Musician, Environmental Activist

 With the Republicans and Democrats actively engaged in contested primaries of their own, the Green-Rainbow ballot will unlikely be pulled by any unenrolled voters.
-With many nonpartisan progressive minded people rallying around Bernie Sanders, the race is sure to be decided purely by Green-Rainbow enrolled voters, many of whom would immediately recognize Stein.
-There’s little reason to see her not duplicate her almost 61 point victory from last cycle.
+With many nonpartisan progressive-minded people rallying around Bernie Sanders, the race is sure to be decided purely by Green-Rainbow enrolled voters, many of whom would immediately recognize Stein.
+There’s little reason to see her not duplicate her almost 61-point victory from the last cycle.

 The Green Party awards state delegation seats based on numerous factors, including state recognition, so Massachusetts will be a valuable delegation for Stein going into the convention.
 In 2012, she won nine delegates of the eleven delegates in play and cinched the nomination.